How to find all extremal graphs using symmetric subgraphs: Introduction

 The following Theorem \ref{bi-matching-free} generalizes the extremal results for the $p$-th power of paths \cite{XKXZ,Y1} and the odd prism \cite{HLF}.

 \begin{theorem} For $\ell\geq3$ and $m\geq2\ell$, let $\mathcal{F}=\left\{F_{1},F_{2},F_{3},F_{4}\right\}$, where

-For sufficiently large $n$, any graph $G\in{\rm EX}(n,\mathcal{F})$ satisfies $G=H\bigotimes T(n-|H|,r-1)$, where $H$ is an extremal $P_{\ell}$-free graph. \end{theorem}
+For sufficiently large $n$, any graph $G\in{\rm EX}(n,\mathcal{F})$ satisfies $G=H\otimes T(n-|H|,r-1)$, where $H$ is an extremal $P_{\ell}$-free graph. \end{theorem}

 The rest of this paper is organized as follows.
 In Section 2, we apply our results on the extremal problems for blow up or odd-ballooning of graphs.
 In Section 3, we include some lemmas needed in the proofs of the main results.
 In Section 4, we give the proof of Lemma \ref{Pl-free}.
 In Section 5, we give the proof of Theorem \ref{matching-free}.
-The proofs of Theorem \ref{general Icosahe} and Theorem \ref{bi-matching-free} are given in Section 6.
+In Section 6, we give the proofs of Theorem \ref{general Icosahe} and Theorem \ref{m Icosahe}.
+The proof of Theorem \ref{bi-matching-free} is given in Section 7.